ipfs/kubo/dev.md

 There are multiple subpackages:

 - `bitswap` - the block exchange
-- `blocks` - retrieve blocks for the core node
+- `blocks` - handles dealing with individual blocks and sharding files
+- `blockservice` - handles getting and storing blocks
 - `cmd/ipfs` - cli ipfs tool - the main **entrypoint** atm
 - `config` - load/edit configuration
 - `core` - the core node, joins all the pieces